munificent/craftinginterpreters/book/scanning.md

 </aside>

-Once we know we are in a number, we branch to a separate method to consume the rest of the literal, like we do with strings:
+Once we know we are in a number, we branch to a separate method to consume the rest of the literal, like we do with strings.

 ^code number

-It consumes as many digits as it finds for the integer part of the literal.
-Then it looks for a fractional part, which is a decimal point (`.`) followed by at least one digit.
-This requires another character of lookahead since we don't want to consume the `.` until we're sure there is a digit *after* it.
-So we
+We consume as many digits as we find for the integer part of the literal.
+Then we look for a fractional part, which is a decimal point (`.`) followed by at least one digit.
+If we do have a fractional part, again, we consume as many digits as we can find.

-add:
+Looking past the decimal point requires a second character of lookahead since we don't want to consume the `.` until we're sure there is a digit *after* it.
+So we add:

 ^code peek-next